 Related: How to Keep Your Air Conditioner from Failing

 - Viewing the blower, motor, drain line and coils

 - Watching pressure and temperature

-There’s also some upkeep you can do by yourself between professional tune-ups.
-It only takes about an hour to wash your outdoor condenser unit, as well as a few components on your indoor HVAC system.
+There’s also some maintenance you can do on your own between professional tune-ups.
+You only need about an hour to clean your outdoor condenser unit, as well as a couple of parts on your indoor HVAC system.

 Related: How Often Should You Expect to Get Air Conditioning Service Done?

-Pick a temperate day to scrub your air conditioner.
-At least 60 degrees Fahrenheit (20 degrees Celsius) is ideal.
-That way, you can run your system once you’ve cleaned it.
+Select a temperate day to scrub your air conditioner.
+At least 60 degrees Fahrenheit (20 degrees Celsius) is best.
+That way, you can test your equipment once you’ve cleaned it.